5 must-have market research techniques

 Shoppers had a hard time accepting the idea of savory TV dinners made by their favorite toothpaste brand.

-Simply put, the company didn’t do its market research, and the product flopped.
+Simply put, the company didn’t do its market validation, and the product flopped.

 In our highly connected world, it’s easier than ever to conduct effective market research that could help you avoid costly or embarrassing mistakes.
 Here are the five must-have market research techniques for your brand.